kartoza/sawps/docs/src/administrator/guide/manage-lookup-tables.md

 ## Lookup tables that you should not edit

-The tables should not be edited/touched without a core developer present to guide you are:
+The tables that should not be edited/touched without a core developer present to guide you are:

 - Activities
 - Everything under Front-end heading